Pearadox/peariscope/README.md

 # Peariscope

-Computer vision project for FIRST Robotics Team #5414 [Pearadox](http://https://pearadox5414.weebly.com/).
+Peariscope is a computer vision project for FIRST Robotics Team #5414 [Pearadox](http://https://pearadox5414.weebly.com/) that implements robot _pearception_ to assist with robot navigation and manipulation.

 ## Peariscope Hardware

-The Peariscope hardware consists of a Raspberry Pi with a MicroSD memory card, a night vision camera with infrared LEDs, a power supply, and an optional case.
+The Peariscope hardware consists of a Raspberry Pi with a MicroSD memory card, a night vision camera with a _pear_ of infrared LEDs, a power supply, and an optional case.
 Example hardware can be seen here:
 [Peariscope Hardware](hardware/README.md)

 ## Peariscope OS